devnexia-01/RowFlow/replit.md

 - ✅ Ingress with TLS support

 ## Recent Changes
+- [2025-10-22] **Configured project to run with Go backend** on Replit
+- [2025-10-22] Installed Go 1.24 and Node.js 20 modules
+- [2025-10-22] Built React frontend and configured Go backend to serve it
+- [2025-10-22] Set up workflow to run Go backend on port 5000
+- [2025-10-22] Configured deployment with VM target (for WebSocket support)
+- [2025-10-22] Updated .gitignore for Go binaries
 - [2025-10-22] **Added Docker and Kubernetes support** for container deployment
 - [2025-10-22] Created Dockerfiles for all services with multi-stage builds
 - [2025-10-22] Implemented docker-compose.yml for local development stack